albertovpd/analysing_world_news_with_Gdelt/README.md

 - Repository url.
 - Preview of each project (after the list).

+The only one weekly automated is the first one (once I know by heart how to do it, there is no point on replicating it), nevertheless you can find instructions to automate the updates in all of them.

 ----------------------------------------------

 **1. Socioeconomic Portrait Project.**

+- Automated ETL in Google Cloud Platform weekly updated, dashboarding.
 - Python, SQL.
-- Full ETL in Google Cloud Platform, dashboarding.
 - Bigquery and the Gdelt Project.
 - Dashboard => https://datastudio.google.com/reporting/755f3183-dd44-4073-804e-9f7d3d993315
 - Repository => https://github.com/albertovpd/automated_etl_google_cloud-social_dashboard